RohithPrakash/Sentiment-Analysis-using-R/README.md

 * ggplot2
 * wordcloud

-Use the Customer API key, Consumer API secret key, Access token and Access token secret obtained from the app created on Twitter Developer for "Twitter Access Authentication".
+Use the Consumer API key, Consumer API secret key, Access token and Access token secret obtained from the app created on Twitter Developer for "Twitter Access Authentication".
 ```
 # Twitter Access Authentication